The top 3 admissions roadblocks every school faces

 Nominate a central location to serve as your school’s intelligent database.
 This could be as basic as a shared spreadsheet, but many schools are now using a customer relationship manager (CRM).
 Regardless of which system you use, it’s important that every member of your team knows where the data is stored and regards it as the single point of truth for all leads.

-Chasing late payments is one of the most difficult jobs for any business, including a school, but it’s a crucial step to ensuring enrolments are processed and confirmed.
+Chasing late payments is one of the most difficult jobs for any business, including a school, but it’s a crucial step to ensuring enrollments are processed and confirmed.

 How to fix it

 Second, automate the awkwardness.
-If parents haven’t paid for their enrolment online, build friendly ‘nudge’ emails into your enrolment workflow (saving you from manually writing and sending multiple reminders).
+If parents haven’t paid for their enrollment online, build friendly ‘nudge’ emails into your enrollment workflow (saving you from manually writing and sending multiple reminders).

 Ready to fix it?

-See how Funnel can remove your enrolment roadblocks
+See how Funnel can remove your enrollment roadblocks